 You can use it on your lower back, but avoid applying it directly to your spine or other bony areas of the body.
 Also avoid going directly over sprains, strains, scabs, open wounds, or bruises.

-FAQs About How to Use a Massage Gun
+How To Use a Massage Gun: FAQs

 Are massage guns safe to use?